zambodev/amazon_price_tracker/README.md

 Object: Sennheiser Game One Cuffia Gaming Aperta, Jack 3.5 mm, Nero Best price: 180.10€ Price: 205,03€
 ```

 Note: Price history data is collected as long as you use the script
+Note: This program works only with prices with the price sice after the numbers